AllenInstitute/MIES/Packages/doc/CalculateTPLikePropsFromSweep.rst

    baselinelevel = \frac{1}{N} \sum^{right}_{n=left} p_n

-For determination of the elevated level at the end of the active pulse a range is defined to average the points of the test pulse response.
+For determination of the elevated level at the end of the active pulse a range is defined to average the points of the square pulse response.
 The active pulse starts after ``firstEdge`` and ends with ``secondEdge``.
 The length of the range is defined as 10% of this distance.
 The reference point is the end of this range and it is set close to secondEdge.